 On awakening, while driving and before going to bed, I thought of mast cells.
 I spent so much time studying mast cells that all I did all day long was think of mast cells.

-As a believer fills his mind with God’s word and acts on it, he becomes more conscious of God’s word so that the word springs up within him and comes to his remembrance at every point of need.
+As a believer fills his mind with God’s Word and acts on it, he becomes more conscious of the Word so that it springs up within him and comes to his remembrance at every point of need.

-Develop an insatiable craving for the word for that’s the only way to spiritual growth and maturity (1 Peter 2:2, Proverbs 4:20-22).
+Therefore, it is critical to develop an insatiable craving for the Word for that’s the only way to spiritual growth and maturity (1 Peter 2:2, Proverbs 4:20-22).

 Other practical steps to renewing your mind